-Mariana Tavares de Araujo practices in the areas of Antitrust, Product Liability and Government Relations.
-She also provides preventive counseling in these practice areas through the review of client business practices.
-Ms. Araujo worked with the Brazilian federal administration for nine years with special focus on competition, product liability and regulation.
-Ms. Araujo attended meetings of the OECD's Committee on Competition and co-headed with the United States Department of Justice the cartels sub-group of the International Competition Network (ICN).
-Before working for the government, she was the General Counsel of a biotech firm in Brazil.
-Ms. Araujo provides counseling in competition-related matters for the World Bank and is a member of the International Bar Association (IBA) and of the American Bar Association (ABA) Section of Antitrust Law.
-She currently co-chairs the IBA Working Group on International Cartels and is a member of the ABA International Cartel Task Force.
-Global Competition Review named her on its list of the 'Top 100 Women in Antitrust' and Latin Lawyer included her among the 'Inspiring Women in the Legal Profession'.
-Who's Who Legal, Legal 500 and Chambers and Partners listed her among the world's leading competition lawyers and she has been nominated by the members of the Latin American Corporate Counsel Association (LACCA) for inclusion in its 2013-2015 LACCA Approved lists.
-Ms. Araujo holds a LL.M. from the Georgetown University Law Center, Washington, DC.
+Mariana Tavares de Araujo practises in the areas of antitrust and compliance.
+She also provides preventive counselling in these practice areas through the review of client business practices.
+Ms Araujo worked with the Brazilian federal administration for nine years with special focus on competition, product liability and regulation.
+Ms Araujo attended meetings of the OECD's Committee on Competition and co-headed with the US Department of Justice the cartels subgroup of the International Competition Network.
+Before working for the government, she was the general counsel of a biotech firm in Brazil.
+Ms Araujo provides counselling in competition-related matters to the World Bank.
+She currently co-chairs the International Bar Association (IBA) Working Group on International Cartels and is the Latin American Regional Forum Liaison Officer of IBA Antitrust Committee.
+She is also a member of the American Bar Association (ABA) International Cartel Task Force.
+Global Competition Review named her "Lawver of the Year" at 2017 GCR Awards and included her on its list 'Top 100 Women in Antitrust'.
+She has also been named one of the most inspiring women in legal profession by Latin Lawyer and one of the world's leading women in the investigations practice by Global Investigations Review.
+Chambers and Partners, Who's Who Legal, LACCA, The Legal 500 and Best Lawyers listed her among the world's leading competition lawyers.
+Ms Araujo holds an LLM from the Georgetown University Law Centre.